CurrencyCloud/currencycloud-java/README.md

 which is an implementation of [the Cookbook](https://connect.currencycloud.com/documentation/getting-started/cookbook) from the documentation.

+## Common Misconceptions and Antipatterns

+### 1. Authenticating for each request.

+Avoid authenticating on a per-request basis.
+Sessions have a timeout of several tens of minutes; this is specifically because we want customers to authenticate and then maintain a live session for as long as is feasible.
+A good workflow would be:

+1. Authenticate
+2. Perform operation
+...
+N-1.
+Perform final operation
+N. Disconnect

+Authentication requests are logged and actively rate-limited on the sandbox in order to encourage users to follow the above pattern of usage.

 ## On Behalf Of
 If you want to make calls on behalf of another user (e.g. someone who has a sub-account with you), you can execute certain commands 'on behalf of' the user's contact id.
 Here is an example: